leegengyu/OverTheWire-Bandit/README.md

 * Step 11: file data8.tar shows us that the file contains only ASCII text, which is the password to the next level.
 * File: data8.tar
 * Password for Level 13: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL

+**Bandit Level 13 → Level 14**
+**Key Takeaways**: learn how to log in to a server using a SSH (RSA) private key.
+The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
+Note: localhost is a hostname that refers to the machine you are working on.
+* Command: ssh -i sshkey.private bandit14@localhost
+* Note: If I am not wrong, finding the IP address of localhost would require the execution of ifconfig, which is not found on the server.
+Thus, in place of knowing and using the localhost IP address, we can simply use the hostname itself.
+* File: sshkey.private
+* Password for Level 14: above command